esviai/url-shortener/Readme.md

 # Welcome to URL Shortener by SVI

 This is a very simple url-shortener app that let you shortened your link.
-This app is also my first deployed app in Heroku.
+This also is my first deployment in Heroku.

 ### Tools:
 - Node.js